Do I need a visa?

 - Pay domestic student fees rather than international student fees for tertiary education

 - Aren’t usually eligible for Australian student loans or study allowances.
-For information on financial assistance though, visit Study Assist
+For information on financial assistance, visit Study Assist

 Working in Australia

 As a NZ citizen, you can start working in Australia as soon as you arrive.
-If you want to get started before you get here, Seek, LinkedIn and even Gumtree are great places to start.
-Learn more about what qualifications are recognised in Australia?
+If you want to get started before you get here, there are plenty of websites to help you look for the right role.
+Learn more about what qualifications are recognised in Australia.

-- The Australian equivalent of an Inland Revenue Department (IRD) number is a Tax File Number (TFN) from the Australia Taxation Office (ATO)
+The Australian equivalent of an Inland Revenue Department (IRD) number is a Tax File Number (TFN) from the Australian Taxation Office (ATO).